RayCarrot/Rayman3Readvanced/gbaengine/discoveries.md

 ![Animation 6](discoveries_assets/Keg_Anim_6.gif)

 - When the keg respawns from the dispenser in the Garish Gears boss there is a bug in the code.
 It waits with respawning until the difference between its X position and the same X position is less than 180, which is always true.
 This was most likely meant to check the difference between its X position and that of the player.
+- There is a bug with the falling keg where if there are multiple on screen at once then one keg can interrupt the falling sound for another keg.

 #### KegFire
 - The actor is set up with actions for facing both right and left, yet it's hard-coded to only ever face right.